ankitaag1/Flu_topic_analysis/README.md

 In the file, 'Flu_topic_analysis.ipynb', add the name of your datafile in .csv format in the line: df = pd.read_csv(" ", sep=",") before running the code.

-The tweets in the file should be arranged chronologically by month.

 The column containing the tweets is named as 'content'.